Vladimir Oblast: Hydrography

+Climate

+Vladimir Oblast has a humid continental climate.
+The region experiences a significant temperature range between day and night during the summer months, which can lead to frequent thunderstorms.

+The oblast receives an average of 600–700 millimeters of precipitation annually, with most of it falling in the summer months.
+Snowfall is common in the winter months, with an average of 50–60 centimeters (20–24 inches) of snowfall per year.

+The climate of Vladimir Oblast is influenced by its location in the center of the East European Plain and its distance from the ocean.
+The oblast is situated far from any major bodies of water, which means that it experiences a greater temperature range and less moderating effects from maritime air masses than regions closer to the coast.
+However, the region is also shielded from harsh arctic air masses by the Ural Mountains, which lie to the east.

 History

 The territory of modern Vladimir Oblast has been populated since ancient times.
 The oldest known traces of human settlement date to the Upper Paleolithic.
-A settlement of Homo Sapiens dating back to between 32,050 BC and 28,550 BC was discovered in the area of Sungir, located around 200km east of Moscow.
+A settlement of Homo Sapiens dating back to between 32,050 BC and 28,550 BC was discovered in the area of Sungir, located around 200 km east of Moscow.

 The region of Vladimir were inhabited by different people like Slavs, Tatars, Finno-Ugrics and Balts.
 The East Slavic tribe of the Buzhans originated in the Vladimir region.
 Archaeological excavations of Volga Finn settlements document also the Finno-Ugric roots of this land.
 Merya, Muromian, and Meshchera are inhabited territory of the region during this period.

 Since the 10th century AD, Slavic colonization of the area began in Murom and Suzdal.
-The current territory of Vladimir Oblast became was part of Kievan Rus.
+The current territory of Vladimir Oblast became part of Kievan Rus.
 After the breakdown of the authority of Kievan Rus, the region became part of the Rostov-Suzdal principality in the 11th century and then the Vladimir-Suzdal principality in the 12th century.
-The Vladimir region rapidly developed in the mid-12th century during the rule of Yuri Dolgorukiy and Andrey Bogolyubsky.
+Vladimir region rapidly developed in the mid-12th century during the rule of Yuri Dolgorukiy and Andrey Bogolyubsky.
 New townships arose—Yuriev-Polsky, Yaropolch-Zalessky, Gorokhovets, Starodub-on-the-Klyazma, Mstislavl—along with princely residences in Kideksha and Bogolyubovo.

-The Vladimir Highway, a pre-modern civilian road that has been in use since atleast the 14th century, traverses the region, bringing people between Moscow and Nizhny Novgorod.
+The Vladimir Highway, a pre-modern civilian road that has been in use since at least the 14th century, traverses the region, bringing people between Moscow and Nizhny Novgorod.

-Most, if not all, of modern Vladimir, during the Soviet period, seems to have been part of Ivanovo Oblast until it became a separate Federal Subject in 1944.
+Most, if not all, of modern Vladimir, during the Soviet period, seems to have been part of Ivanovo Oblast until it became a separate Federal Subject on 14 August 1944.